hyperledger/web3j-docs/docs/using_infura_with_web3j.md

 InfuraHttpClient
 ----------------

 The web3j infura module provides an Infura HTTP client ([InfuraHttpService](https://github.com/web3j/web3j/blob/master/hosted-providers/src/main/java/org/web3j/protocol/infura/InfuraHttpService.java)) which provides support for the Infura specific *Infura-Ethereum-Preferred-Client* header.
-This allows you to specify whether you want a Geth or Parity client to respond to your request.
+This allows you to specify whether you want a Geth or OpenEthereum client to respond to your request.
 You can create the client just like the regular HTTPClient:

 ```java
 Web3j web3 = Web3j.build(new HttpService("https://rinkeby.infura.io/<your-token>"));